kak2008/Date-Picker/README.md

 # Date-Picker
-Date picker project first update
+Date picker is a sample project which is mainly focused on Date - Picker.

 ### Requirements